• Skip to primary navigation

 If your device has limited storage capabilities, you may want to rethink before you start downloading multiple magazines manually into your iPhone or iPad.

-Cannot Access Apple News+ on another Apple device ?
+Cannot Access Apple News+ on Another Apple Device?

 We have seen reports of some users struggling to get the Apple News + content on all their Apple devices once they have subscribed to it using one device.

 If you subscribed using your iPhone and are not able to access the service on your iPad, you are not alone.
-There are other users who are experiencing similar problem.
+There are other users who are experiencing a similar problem.

 This is probably a bug in the software.